Largest eigenvalue statistics of wavefront shaping in complex scattering media: Transmission-matrix measurements and enhancement statistics

 Starting from the experimental transmission matrix $t_{mn}$, we generate an ensemble of focusing operators $A^\dagger A$, with $A$ denoting a randomly chosen sub-transmission matrix of size $M_2 \times M_1$.
 We work in the regime $M_1 \gg M_2$, with $M_1 \in [100,1000] \cap \mathbb{Z}$ and $M_2 \in [1,5] \cap \mathbb{Z}$.
 Each sub-matrix $A$ is formed by randomly selecting $M_1$ input segments on the SLM and $M_2$ output target focusing positions $m$ in transmission.
 For each sub-matrix size $M_2 \times M_1$, we compute its eigenvalues via $A^\dagger A V_\alpha = \lambda_\alpha V_\alpha$.
 We then determine the probability density $P_{\rm max}(\lambda_{\max})$, the mean $\langle \lambda_{\max}\rangle$, and the standard deviation $\Delta\lambda_{\max}$ of the largest eigenvalue of the associated focusing operator, thereby obtaining the experimental statistical distribution of the enhancement factor for light focusing through the scattering sample.

 In Fig.~\ref{figure2}, we present the experimental and theoretical largest eigenvalues \(\lambda_{\rm max}\) (i.e., enhancement values \(\eta\)) and their probability densities \(P_{\rm max}(\lambda_{\rm max})\) for various numbers of input \((M_1)\) and output \((M_2)\) channels.
-The scaling of \(\lambda_{\rm max}\) with \(M_1\) [Fig.~\ref{figure2}(a)] and with \(M_2\) [Fig.~\ref{figure2}(b)] predicted by our LW random-matrix-based analytical theory is in excellent agreement with the experimental values, whereas the Mar\v{c}enko--Pastur prediction (\ref{eq:1}) shows a clear deviation.
-This deviation arises because the Mar\v{c}enko--Pastur law is exact only in the asymptotic limit of large \(M_1\) and \(M_2\), while our LW random-matrix-based theory remains accurate for finite \(M_1\) and \(M_2\).
-Moreover, our theory predicts not only the mean of \(\lambda_{\rm max}\) but also its full distribution \(P_{\rm max}(\lambda_{\rm max})\), as shown in Figs.~\ref{figure2}(c,d). {The theoretical prediction of \(P_{\rm max}(\lambda_{\rm max})\) agrees well with the experimental \(P_{\rm max}(\lambda_{\rm max})\) at small \(M_1\).
-However, as \(M_1\) increases, the experimental distribution broadens relative to the theoretical one (Fig.~\ref{figure2}(c)).
-For \(M_1 = 100\), the experimental and theoretical probability densities are in close agreement for all investigated values of $M_2 \in [1,5] \cap \mathbb{Z}$ (Fig.~\ref{figure2}(d)).}
+The scaling of \(\lambda_{\rm max}\) with \(M_1\) [Fig.~\ref{figure2}(a)] and with \(M_2\) [Fig.~\ref{figure2}(b)] predicted by the LW random-matrix-based analytical calculation is in excellent agreement with the experimental values, whereas the Mar\v{c}enko--Pastur prediction (\ref{eq:1}) shows a clear deviation.
+This deviation arises because the Mar\v{c}enko--Pastur law is exact only in the asymptotic limit of large \(M_1\) and \(M_2\), while the LW random-matrix-based analytical calculation remains accurate for finite \(M_1\) and \(M_2\).
+Moreover, the LW-based random matrix theory predicts not only the mean of \(\lambda_{\rm max}\) but also its full distribution \(P_{\rm max}(\lambda_{\rm max})\), as shown in Figs.~\ref{figure2}(c,d).
+The theoretical prediction of $P_{\max}(\lambda_{\max})$ agrees well with the experimental distribution at small $M_1$.
+As $M_1$ increases, however, the experimentally observed distribution becomes progressively broader than the Laguerre--Wishart prediction (Fig.~\ref{figure2}(c)).
+Within the correlation-free Laguerre--Wishart framework, this systematic excess broadening is the first indication that long-range mesoscopic correlations contribute to enhancement-factor fluctuations.
+This interpretation is consistent with the well-established increase of long-range mesoscopic correlations with the increasing number of controlled input channels $M_1$~\cite{2008_Vellekoop_PRL, 2013_Stone_PRL, 2014_Popoff_PRL, 2017_Wade_Nat._Phys., shaughnessy2024multiregion}.
+For $M_1=100$, the experimental and theoretical probability densities remain in close agreement for all investigated values of $M_2\in[1,5]\cap\mathbb{Z}$ (Fig.~2(d)).